ajam/kestrel-cli/README.md

 #### A note on deploying

-Deploying will create an empty commit with your trigger as the message and push it to `origin master` with the following structure:
+Deploying will create a (sometimes) commit with your trigger as the message and push it to `origin master` with the following structure:

 ````
 Push successful! [master f4i90s3] <environment>::<sync-trigger>::<local-path>::<remote-path>::<when>